Meaning of Criminology

 Pre-classical School or Demonological school –

 Philosophers like Saint Thomas Aquinas, Thomas Hobbes, and John Locke were some of the proponents of this school of thought.
 The foundation of this school lay on the idea that in primitive and medieval societies, the values and thoughts of people were so religiously dominated that it was believed that if a person is committing an offence, he is administered by some evil or a demonic spirit.
 At that time people strongly believed that crime can only be eliminated by eliminating the criminal himself by subjecting him to various ordeals.
 The aim was to compel the evil to leave the body of the criminal by administering harsh punishments to him.
 They did not make any efforts to understand the true essence of crime causation and any other preventive measures to curb crime and criminals were left unexplored.
 It is apparent to note that during this period, greater emphasis was laid on the crime being a supernatural phenomenon.
-This school of thought was completely impractical as it was merely based on imaginations and hypothetical situations.
+This school of thought was completely impractical as it was merely based on imagination and hypothetical situations.

 Classical School of Thought –

 Mid 18th century was dominated by this school of thought.
 The period saw a significant shift of thought from religion to practicality.
 The two main proponents of this school were Beccaria and Donald Taft.
 Both of them proposed the idea of crime as an individual action based on the intention of the criminal.
 It was propounded that a person commits an offence of his own accord and not because of the influence of any spirit or demonic character.
 The concept of the free will of the person to commit the crime was given due recognition in this school of thought.
 However, there was not much change regarding the prevention of crime.
 There was not much advancement in the development of adequate punishment to curb crime.
-It is apparent to note that inflicting pain to the criminal was still considered as an adequate measure to curtail the growing menace of crime.
+It is apparent to note that inflicting pain to the criminal was still considered an adequate measure to curtail the growing menace of crime.
 Here also, the multiple factors associated with the crime were left untouched.

 Positive or Lombrosian School of Thought –

 The major proponents of this school were Ceaser Lombroso, Enrico Ferri, Raffaello, and Garofalo.
 The idea of the classical school was criticized by these thinkers, and there was a shift of focus from crime to criminals.
 Efforts were made to understand the personality of the criminal rather than the nature of the crime committed.
 Lombroso was the first who undertook an anthropological study to understand the physical reasons behind the commission of a crime.
 He believed that criminals are generally physically inferior individuals to the rest of the populace.
 He finally concluded by demarcating three criminals into three categories namely hereditary criminals, insane criminals, and criminaloids.
 Similarly, a five-fold classification of criminals was given by Enrico Ferri based on physical, anthropological, and physiological factors.
 According to him criminals can be born criminals, occasional criminals, passionate criminals, insane criminals, and habitual criminals.
-Further, Raffaello and Garofalo categorized criminals into 4 sub-heads as murderers, violent criminals, criminals lacking sentiments, and lustful criminals.
+Further, Raffaello and Garofalo categorized criminals into 4 sub-heads murderers, violent criminals, criminals lacking sentiments, and lustful criminals.

 Neo-classical School of Thought –

 The emphasis was laid on the reformation of the criminal.
 This school of thought sought to differentiate between the one-time offender and habitual offenders.
-The centre of focus was to render adequate punishments on the offender following his mental status.
+The centre of focus was to render adequate punishments to the offender following his mental status.
 It was believed that no two offenders can be sanctioned similar punishments.
 Rather, the circumstances and the nature of each criminal should be studied to determine the actual cause of their criminality.
 This school of thought adopted a subjective approach to criminology and emphasized the conditions which were distinctive to each criminal or similarly placed criminals.
 It aimed to individualize the concept of punishment.

 Clinical School of Criminology –